auxiom-ai/auxiom-app/README.md

 11. Switch back to the main branch on your local machine with `git checkout main`.
 12. Run `git pull` to pull the changes from the remote branch.
 Do this frequently to stay up to date with everyone's changes.
 13. Repeat the process for each new feature.

+### NOTE: If your change is small, you may merge your pull request without waiting for the action to finish.
+Please shut down the action by clicking on the small yellow dot in line with your commit message.
+This conserves resources in our free plan.